diegodistefano/diegodistefano/README.md

 - 📖 I’m currently learning about programming languages, for example: Java, Python, JavaScript, C# and somethings about Web Design.

-- 😄 Fun fact: I love to watch anime and read comic books, so my favourite projects are about those stuffs.
+- 😄 Curious fact: I love to watch anime and read comic books, so my favourite projects are about those stuffs.

 ___